Multicolour/multicolour-server-hapi/README.md

 In the above class definition, we can see `My_Auth_Plugin` has some interesting things:

-3 methods, `constructor`, `register` and `handlers`.
+5 methods, `constructor`, `register`, `handlers`, `create_session` and `destroy_session`.
 `extends Map`, `super()`.

-The three methods are the signature of the plugin, this shouldn't be confused with the registration signature (the `module.exports = ...`).
+The five methods are the signature of the plugin, this shouldn't be confused with the registration signature (the `module.exports = ...`).
 The server plugin should call these functions to register and handle behaviour when and where it is required.

 The plugin `extends Map` as we need to store information on the class at runtime without some other complicated interface wrapping the plugin. `super()` is required as per the ES6 specification.